Emergent non-Hermitian physics in generalized Lotka-Volterra model: Critical dynamics: an emergent exceptional point

-According to Eq.(\ref{eq:sigma}), all the k-modes contribute to $\bar{\sigma}(t)$, while at the critical point, only the $\pi$-mode and those k-mode close to it dominate the long-time dynamics of $\bar{\sigma}(t)$.
+For a single mode, the dynamics is either staying stable or diverging linearly, which indicates that the $1/2$ power law sublinear divergence is a collective behaviour under the thermodynamic limit.
+According to Eq.(\ref{eq:sigma}), all the k-modes contribute to $\sigma(t)$, while at the critical point, only the $\pi$-mode and those k-mode close to it dominate the long-time dynamics of $\sigma(t)$.
 Now we focus on those k-modes close to $\pi$-mode with $k=\pi+q$ and $q\ll 1$.
-As shown in Fig.\ref{fig:SM2}, for a k-mode that slight deviates from $k=\pi$, the envelope of $|\pmb\delta_{\pi+q}(t)|$ behavior resembles a sine function: initially, it grows linearly in time, while after a characteristic time scale $t^*_q$, it will significantly deviate from the linear function.
-Such a characteristic time scale is roughly a quarter of the period of the sine function, which in turns, is proportional to $1/|q|$, as shown in Fig.\ref{fig:SM2}.
+As shown in Fig.\ref{fig:Fig5}, for a k-mode that slight deviates from $k=\pi$, the envelope of $|\pmb\delta_{\pi+q}(t)|$ behavior resembles a sine function: initially, it grows linearly in time, while after a characteristic time scale $t^*_q$, it will significantly deviate from the linear function.
+Such a characteristic time scale is roughly a quarter of the period of the sine function, which in turn, is proportional to $1/|q|$, as shown in Fig.\ref{fig:Fig5}.

-As a consequence, the closer a k-mode is to $k=\pi$, the longer it can contribute to the linear growth dynamics.
-In another word, at a fixed time t, only those k-modes satisfying $t^*_q>t$ can still contribute to the linear growth.
-Considering the fact that the k-modes are equally spaced in the momentum space, we can find that the number of those k-mode contributing to the linear growth decay in time as $\mathcal{N}(t) \sim 1/t$.
-In summary, at long time, the summation in Eq.(\ref{eq:sigma}) can be approximately replaced by the summation over those k-modes that still contribute to the linear growth